 What if I forget to highlight a problem during the PDI?

 The PDI provides an opportunity to record your home's condition before you move in.
 Any issues should be noted on a PDI Form and ideally your builder will correct them right away.
 The PDI Form does not represent a request for warranty service, so if you fail to note an item this does not necessarily impact your warranty coverage.
-However, if the problem concerns a damaged or missing item, it may be difficult to establish that this condition existed before you moved in if it is not noted on the PDI Form.
+However, the PDI Form is a useful piece of evidence if you have a conciliation inspection: if the problem concerns a damaged or missing item, it may be difficult to establish that this condition existed before you moved in if it is not noted on the PDI Form.

-Any items that are not corrected by the time you move in should be listed on a 30-Day or Year-End Form.
+Any items that are not corrected by the time you move in need to be listed on a 30-Day or Year-End Form.
 These forms represent a request for warranty service and listed items that are covered under warranty must be addressed by your builder within a specific timeframe.

 Is a PDI different for condominium unit owners?